ethereum/ethereum-org/views/content/crowdsale.md

 In this example we will make a better crowdfunding by solving two important problems: how rewards are managed and kept, and how the money is spent after the funds are raised.

-Rewards in crowdfundings are usually handled by a central unchangeable database that keeps track of all donors: anyone who lost the campaign cannot get in anymore and any donor who changed their mind can't get out.
+Rewards in crowdfundings are usually handled by a central unchangeable database that keeps track of all donors: anyone who lost the deadline for the campaign cannot get in anymore and any donor who changed their mind can't get out.
 Instead we are going to do this the decentralized way and just create a [token](./token) to keep track of rewards, anyone who contributes get a token that they can trade, sell or keep for later.
 When the time comes to give the physical reward the producer only needs to exchange the tokens for real products.
 Donors get to keep their tokens, even if the project doesn't achieve its goals, as a souvenir.

 Also, generally those who are funding can't have any say on how the money is spent after the funds are raised and mismanagement often causes projects never to deliver anything at all.
 In this project we will use a [Democratic Organization](./dao) that will have to approve any money coming out of the system.
 This is often called a **crowdsale** or **crowd equity** and is so fundamental that in some cases the token can be the reward itself, especially in projects where a group of people gather together to build a common public good.